Ecwid vs Shopify: Comparison

 Ecwid and Shopify are both popular and affordable ecommerce platforms for small businesses.
-When comparing Ecwid vs Shopify, we evaluated pricing plans to see how much you get for your dollar.
-We contrasted marketing tools, customer support options, and evaluated how easy the services are to use.
-We found that while Ecwid has great discount offerings, Shopify’s sheer size and utility far outweigh the money you save.
+When comparing the two, we evaluated pricing plans to see how much you get for your dollar.
+We also compared each of the platform’s site builder, sales and product features, marketing tools, and ease of use.

 Third-party (no additional fees)